shootweb/RTSP-Digest-Auth-Bruteforcer/README.md

-# RTSP Digest Auth Bruteforcer
+# RTSP Digest Brute-Forcer (Socket Version)

-A Python-based tool to brute-force RTSP endpoints protected with **Digest Authentication**.
-This script targets RTSP URLs by trying combinations of usernames and passwords, either from wordlists or default values, to identify valid credentials.
+A lightweight Python script that brute-forces RTSP endpoints using **Digest Authentication**, implemented entirely with raw sockets for greater control and transparency over the request process.

-> **⚠️ Legal Warning:** This tool is intended for **authorized testing and educational purposes only**.
-Do not use it against systems without explicit permission.
+> ⚠️ **Legal Notice:** This tool is for **authorized testing and educational purposes only**.
+Do not use it without explicit permission from the system owner.

 ---

-## 🔧 Features
+## 🚀 Features

-- Supports **Digest Auth** for RTSP `DESCRIBE` requests.
+- Fully socket-based RTSP communication — no third-party HTTP libraries.
+- Parses and handles Digest Authentication challenges (`WWW-Authenticate` header).
-- Accepts custom **username** and **password** wordlists.
+- Accepts custom username and password wordlists.
-- Includes a fallback to common default credentials.
-- Prints status codes and reports valid credentials upon success.
+- Supports **throttling** between attempts to avoid detection or rate-limiting.
+- Useful for testing IP cameras, NVRs, and other embedded RTSP devices.

 ---

+## 📦 Requirements

+- Python 3.x
+No external libraries required — works with standard Python libraries only.

+---

-## 🧪 Usage
+## 🔧 Usage

 ```bash
 python rtsp_bruteforce.py <IP> <path> [options]